Horsley Park - Kemps Creek

 AreaSearch assessment of residential development drivers sees a low level of activity in Horsley Park - Kemps Creek, placing the area among the bottom 25% of areas assessed nationally

-Compared to Greater Sydney, Horsley Park-Kemps Creek records about three-quarters the building activity per person and ranks at the 38th percentile nationally, suggesting relatively constrained buyer choice and interest in existing dwellings.
-This is below average nationally, likely due to the area's maturity and potential planning constraints.
-New building activity comprises 90.0% standalone homes and 10.0% townhouses or apartments, preserving the area's traditional low-density character focused on family homes.
-The estimated population per dwelling approval is 453 people, reflecting a quiet development environment.
+Compared to Greater Sydney, Horsley Park-Kemps Creek records about three-quarters the building activity per person and ranks in the 38th percentile nationally, resulting in relatively constrained buyer choice that supports interest in existing dwellings.
+New building activity comprises 90% standalone homes and 10% townhouses or apartments, maintaining the area's traditional low-density character focused on family homes appealing to those seeking space.
+The estimated population per dwelling approval is 453 people.

-Population forecasts indicate Horsley Park-Kemps Creek will gain 90 residents by 2041.
-Given current development patterns, new housing supply should meet demand, offering favourable conditions for buyers and potentially facilitating further population growth beyond projections.
+Looking ahead, Horsley Park-Kemps Creek is expected to grow by 90 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development